 1This term is rather unfortunate, as there exists another Y-Chart in Co-Design.
-That one by Kienhuis[19] (see Figure 5.3).
-[Guus: describe Y-Chart approach.]
+The Gajski Y-Chart was introduced in 1983 for describing the taxonomy of electronic systems in 3 dimensions: behavioral, structural and physical.

-Figure 5.1: The Y-Chart approach[19].
+Figure 5.1: The Y-Chart approach[22].